Are you feeling a little blue?

 6 – Omega 3 Fatty Acids: Did you know that our brains are almost 60% fat?
 This is one of the reasons why omega 3 fatty acids are so important when it comes to our health.
 DHA is needed for the optimal functioning of our retina and visual cortex.
 Studies have shown it’s also helpful for macular degeneration, diabetes, high cholesterol, high blood pressure and menstrual pain.

 We’re so impressed by the benefits of omega 3!
-That’s why we encourage you to check out our new Triple Power Omega 3 Fish Oil, packed full of DHA and EPAs and yummy natural mango flavour!
+That’s why we encourage you to check out our new Triple Power Omega 3 Fish Oil, packed full of DHA and EPAs and yummy natural mango flavor!

 |RDA, according to the American Heart Association:|